mohammadalibashiri5/relief/README.md

 ## 🔥 Features for now
 - ✅ User registration and authentication
-- 🚨 Track and reflect on personal triggers
+- 🚨 Adding addictions and triggers
 - 💡 Adding Solutions for each trigger
 - 👨🏻‍💻 User Admin roles
 - 📕 Reading different articles